 Dysfunctional workplace dynamics can also be the cause of burnout.
 If you feel powerless in a work-setting or you are having trouble dealing with a work bully or an unjust boss, you might be at risk of burnout.

 When one is experiencing burnout, they feel an extreme sense of mental tiredness; their brain just won’t shut up.
 They cultivate an air of cynicism, and they tend to question the meaning of the things they do, which, they end up not finding ample answers for.

-Moreover, things like, “Nothing I do will make anything significantly better,” “I do this for 8 hours every single day, yet I do not feel engaged,” and “My work does not satisfy me, I am too tired” are some of the echoing voices in a burnt out person’s head.
+Moreover, things like, “Nothing I do will make anything significantly better,” “I do this for 8 hours every single day, yet I do not feel engaged,” and “My work does not satisfy me, I am too tired” are some of the echoing voices in a burnt-out person’s head.

 The signs of burnout can come in countless forms.
 Some symptoms are emotional while others are physical and psychological.
-Though it varies from person to person, there are a couple of common denominators that draw the line from someone who’s not burnt out and someone who is.
+Though it varies from person to person, there are a couple of common denominators that draw the line between someone who’s not burnt out and someone who is.
 Here are a few:

 - Feeling alienated

-People who are burnt out usually start to see their jobs as increasingly stressful during the set off.
+People who are burnt out usually start to see their jobs as increasingly stressful during the set-off.
 They are more likely to feel distant from the people they work with and the job they perform.
 The feeling of numbness and loss of autonomy to one’s action are also signs to watch out for.

 - Deteriorating physical performance